-The Canadian School Boards Association (CSBA) consists of members from provincial school boards associations that represent just over 300 school boards, serving close to four million elementary and secondary school students across Canada.
+The Canadian School Boards Association (CSBA) is a professional association representing members from provincial school boards associations serving close to four million elementary and secondary school students across Canada.
 The CSBA advocates educational success for each and every student and promotes the value of locally elected school boards.
-We maximize our advocacy efforts through collaboration and information sharing among all educational partners across the country to support students, schools and communities with a democratically elected voice of community members.
+We collaborate with education partners across the country to support students, schools and communities with a democratically elected voice of community members.

 The vision of the CSBA is excellence in public education achieved through school boards.

 - To support school board associations and their members in their mandates.

 - To advocate on national, collective interests of Canadian children on behalf of the provincial/territorial public school boards that serve them.

 - To promote the role democratically elected school boards play in ensuring quality and equitable education in Canada.

 The CSBA strongly supports the public school system and the value of local school boards/districts across Canada.
 We uphold excellence in school board governance and are committed to providing tools, leadership, professional development and communication opportunities to trustees and commissioners across Canada as well as advocating for them on shared, national issues.